Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox-NN

-\begin{remark} Theorem \ref{thm:convergence rate} demonstrates that the convergence rate is determined by the smoothness and the intrinsic dimension $\mathbf{\Tilde{d}}$ of the function $f_0$, rather than the dimension $\mathbf{d}$.
-Therefore, the estimator $\Tilde{f}^{(s)}_n$ can circumvent the curse of dimensionality \citep{bauer2019deep}.
-It has a fast convergence rate when the intrinsic dimension is relatively low. \end{remark}
+\begin{remark} For any integer $s\geq 2$, the convergence rate of $\Tilde{f}^{(s)}_n$ is the same as the MPLE in \cite{zhong2022deep}.
+The rate is determined by the smoothness and the intrinsic dimension $\mathbf{\Tilde{d}}$ of the function $f_0$, rather than the dimension $\mathbf{d}$.
+Therefore, the estimator $\Tilde{f}^{(s)}_n$ can circumvent the curse of dimensionality \citep{bauer2019deep} and has a fast convergence rate when the intrinsic dimension is low.
+The batch size $s$ only implicitly influences the constant of the rate.
+Later, as we consider the parametric Cox model in Section~\ref{sec:SGD for Cox regression}, the impact of $s$ on the asymptotic variance of the estimator becomes more apparent. \end{remark}